Starting a small business insurance checklist

 If you have employees, you must have workers compensation insurance.

 Work, health and safety laws in Australia require that if an accident or illness occurs during people’s work, they must be able to access first aid, workers compensation and rehabilitation to return to work.

 “As employers, business owners have a legal obligation to take care of their employees,” reminds Steedman.

 “Workers compensation is the key statutory cover for businesses, to cover workers for workplace accidents.”

 Third party personal injury insurance

 They’re best described as licensed individuals or firms that serve as intermediaries between insurers and business owners to negotiate insurance policy contracts.

 Brokers are often viewed as professional trusted advisors and can offer strategic risk management for business.
 They can also help business owners who operate in niche sectors with specialised insurance needs that might not be included in a package, for example, bed and breakfasts or 24-hour convenience stores.

-Business insurance is commonly bought through brokers.
+So how do you find a good one?
 If you don’t have a reliable personal recommendation, the National Insurance Brokers Association (NIBA)* can help you find an accredited broker.

 *The brokers on this site are not employees or agents of QBE, but are independent entities, QBE is not responsible for any advice provided to you by any broker on this site.
 Any such advice is the responsibility of the broker concerned.